Betty987/Task2/README.md

 ## Overview

-This project aims to train a machine learning agent to play Minecraft and obtain a diamond  using advanced reinforcement learning techniques.
+This project aims to train a machine learning agent to play Minecraft and obtain a diamond  using advanced reinforcement learning techniques.The goal is to develop an AI agent that can effectively navigate the expansive Minecraft environment, gathering necessary resources leading up to the acquisition of a diamond.
 The project leverages the MineRL dataset, which consists of human gameplay demonstrations, to aid in training the agent.

-## Problem Statement

-The goal is to develop an AI agent that can effectively navigate the expansive Minecraft environment, gathering necessary resources leading up to the acquisition of a diamond.

 ## Algorithms and Methods